Skip to content

 Drug stability and accurate expiry dates are critical for ensuring patient safety and maintaining product efficacy.
 The U.S. Food and Drug Administration (FDA)’s Good Manufacturing Practices (GMP), codified under 21 CFR Parts 210 and 211, provide comprehensive guidelines for monitoring and managing drug stability throughout the product lifecycle.

-This article explores how FDA GMP guidelines influence drug stability and expiry date determination, highlighting critical requirements, challenges,
+This article explores how FDA GMP guidelines influence drug stability and expiry date determination, highlighting critical requirements, challenges, and best practices for compliance.

 The Importance of Drug Stability